programmersnake/DB_Best_internship_program/README.md

 If there is a connection between node 1 and node 2, this does not mean that there is a connection between node 2 and node 1.
 ```

-4) Saving results int new CSV file.
+4) Saving results in a new CSV file.

 The results are saved to a file using the previously specified path.
-Files with input values also have their specified paths too.
+Files with input values have their specified paths too.
 ```
 private final String[] urlsToFinalFilesWithInputDatas = new String[]{
                 Objects.requireNonNull( this.getClass().getClassLoader().getResource( "csv/CSV_FileDescribeTheWaterPipelineSystem.csv" ) ).getFile().replaceFirst( "/C", "C" ).replaceAll( "%20", " " ),